mshnjffr/acme_co/.github/README.md

-# Amp AI PR Review Bot - Complete Implementation Guide
+# Amp PR Review Bot - Complete Implementation Guide

-This repository uses an automated PR review bot powered by [Amp AI](https://ampcode.com) to provide intelligent code reviews on every pull request.
+This repository uses an automated PR review bot powered by [Amp](https://ampcode.com) to provide intelligent code reviews on every pull request.
 This guide will help you implement the same bot in your own repository.

 ## Table of Contents